ilyagib/Sales-Performance-Customer-Insights-Analysis---python/README.md

 # Sales-Performance-Customer-Insights-Analysis---python
-A data analysis project using Python (Pandas, Matplotlib, and Seaborn) to process and visualize candy industry sales data across North America.
-This repository includes scripts for data cleaning, merging multiple datasets (sales, products, factories, and targets), and generating visual insights into weekly sales trends and customer performance.
+This project analyzes sales data for a candy business operating in the US and Canada.
+It demonstrates data engineering workflows such as fetching remote CSV/JSON data, merging relational tables, and performing time-series analysis.